ryantm/repology-api/README.md

 versions on at least one other Repology distribution, and emits a JSON file with the upgrade information.

-Note that because this is not diffing against the master checkout of NixPkgs, the JSON file will include packages that have already been updated on master but not yet reached the unstable NixPkgs channel.
+Note that because this is not diffing against the master checkout of Nixpkgs, the JSON file will include packages that have already been updated on master but not yet reached the unstable Nixpkgs channel.

 Example usage: